 Mike is a bioenergy and industrial biotechnology consultant.
 He is a board member of BioSyntha, on the advisory board of Algenuity and an honorary Professor in Sustainable Bioenergy at the University of Nottingham.
 Mike previously worked for Shell with extensive R&D experience in the chemicals, refinery and downstream activities where he latterly served as Global Manager for Shell's R&D Biofuels Programme in Shell’s Alternative Energies business.
 He had close relationships with many biotechnology start-ups such as Iogen, Codexis, and Cellana.

 Mike has a PhD in Biochemistry from the University of Birmingham and was a Parkinson's Disease Research Fellow, before joining Dow Chemical Company where he worked for 6 years in the Agrochemical Business.
 He then joined Shell Research Ltd at Sittingbourne Research Centre where he was responsible for the biochemical and molecular biology team involved in the molecular design of agrochemicals.
 Mike was made a Fellow of the Royal Society of Chemistry in 2007.

 Mr David Gregory – Industry/User

 David has a portfolio of non executive roles in food and science related businesses and organisations.
-These include chairman of Assured Food Standards whose Red Tractor kitemark underpins the quality and safety of the UK’s farm and food production, non executive director of Boparan Holdings (2 Sisters Food Group), a multinational chilled food business and vice-chairman of the British Nutrition foundation.
+These include chairman of Assured Food Standards whose Red Tractor kitemark underpins the quality and safety of the UK’s farm and food production, non executive director of Boparan Holdings (2 Sisters Food Group), a multinational chilled food business and chairman of the British Nutrition foundation.